celetor/vpstoolbox/README.md

 ```
 echo "nameserver 1.1.1.1" > '/etc/resolv.conf'
 ```
-3. Please ***choose option2 if you want to use v2ray or shadowsocks !***
 5. Please do not use enter / in websocket option ,enter someting else like /secret !
-6. For security reasons, system upgrade is not forced ,press [ENTER] to skip or manually enter y to upgrade system.
 7. Trojan-GFW QR code generate will be skipped on os who do not support python3-qrcode!
-8. Due to personal demands , Dnsmasq installation is not forced ,press [ENTER] to skip or manually enter y to install dnsmasq.
 9. If "sudo command not found" , please manually install sudo from the command above !

 #### [Telegram](https://telegram.org/) Channel And Group